Here is Here. And Everywhere.

-A series of 4 golden spheres will glow with the rising sun and reference the global connections of residents in Green Square.
+A series of 4 golden spheres will glow with the rising sun and reference the global connections of Green Square residents.

 Artwork description